davidkhala/oracle-exam-dump/1Z0-1089-20/README.md

     - [ ] It randomly maps source data and reduces output to a smaller data set.
     - [x] It maps and reduces one terabyte of data into a smaller data set
     - [ ] It randomly maps source data and increases output to a bigger data set.
-- Which two storage options are supported directly for direct HDFS use in Hadoop?
+- Which two Oracle Cloud Infrastructure (OCI) storage options are supported for direct HDFS use in Hadoop?
     - [ ] Object Storage
     - [x] Block Volume
     - [x] DenseIO NVMe
     - [ ] FSS
+- What HDFS replication factor should be used for locally attached storage in HDFS?
+    - [ ] 1
+    - [ ] 2
+    - [x] 3
+        - This is the answer from the Practise Exam
+    - [ ] 4
+- What HDFS replication factor can be used with Block Volumes to optimize cost?
+    - [ ] 1
+    - [x] 2
+    - [ ] 3
+    - [ ] 4
 ## Potential
 - Which of the following shapes are available for Data Science Notebook Sessions?
     - [ ] BM.GPU2.1